websightnl/gearman/README.md

 $dispatcher->execute('JobExample', ['data' => 'value']);
 ```

+<a name="start-workers-daemon"></a>
 ## Start workers daemon

 Starts the Workers as a daemon.
-You can use something like supervisord to make sure the Workers are always running.
+You can use something like supervisor to make sure the Workers are always running.
 You can use the same parameters as in the [config](#config-paramaters).

 #### Single server